thewca/wca-regulations/wca-regulations_2012.md

   - 10e1) For each two adjacent parts (e.g. two parallel, adjacent slices of a cube) of the puzzle that are misaligned more than the limit described in Regulation 10f, the puzzle shall be considered to require one additional move to solve (see "Block Turn Metric" in Article 12).
   - 10e2) If no further moves are required to bring the puzzle to its solved state, the puzzle shall be considered solved without penalty.
   - 10e3) If one move is required, the puzzle shall be considered solved with a time penalty (+2 seconds).
-  - 10e4) If more than one move is required, the puzzle is considered unsolved (DNF).
+  - 10e4) If more than one move is required, the puzzle shall be considered unsolved (DNF).
 - 10f) Limits of acceptable misalignment for puzzles:
   - 10f1) Cube-shaped puzzles: at most 45 degrees.
   - 10f2) Megaminx: at most 36 degrees.